oroinc/documentation/cookbook/how_to_pass_request_parameter_to_grid.rst

             tags:
                 - { name: kernel.event_listener, event: oro_datagrid.datagrid.build.after.acme-tasks-grid, method: onBuildAfter }

-In this way the is reused and you don't need to write yours but you still need to pass parameter "contactId" to the grid (see example with passing parameters in the grid from Twig template).
+This way the listener is reused and you don't need to write yours, but you still need to pass parameter "contactId" to the grid (see example with passing parameters in the grid from Twig template).

 References
 ----------